nicholas-johnson/nicholasjohnson.com/src/pages/maths-for-machine-learning/terminology.md

 ## Capitals

 - $x$ - lower case italic letters are used for variables representing scalar values, eg $5$
-- $\mathbf{x}$ - bold lower case letters are used for variables representing vectors
+- $\mathbf{x}$ - bold lower case letters are used for vectors.
-- $\mathbf{X}$ - bold capitals are used to represent matrices and tensors, eg $1,2,3$
+- $\mathbf{X}$ - bold capitals are used to represent matrices and tensors, eg $[1,2,3]$

 This isn't necessarily true for all Maths, but has become a convention in machine learning.

 ## Scalars, Vectors, Matrices and Tensors

 In Maths we have a lot of words for arrays.
 This is for historical reasons, various folks writing at different times using different words for related concepts.
-In code, we use tensors for everything.
-You may have heard of a package called TensorFlow?
-PyTorch also deals with tensors.

 ### Scalars